goldshtn/docker-aci-workshop/README.md

 ```

 Here, the `-p` switch tells Docker to expose TCP port 80 to the host on port 80.
 Now you can navigate to `http://localhost` in a browser on your host and see the static website we put in the Nginx container!

+> If you already have something listening on port 80 on your machine, there might be a conflict and Nginx won't be able to serve requests.
+In that case, just modify the `-p 80:80` directive to use some other port.
+Note that the first port number is the port _within the container_, and the second port number is the port on the host.

 - - -